altmp/altv-docs/articles/cdn_links.md

         if(!selection[0] && !selection[1] && !selection[2] && !selection[3] && !selection[4] && !selection[5])
             returnStr += "You didn't select any components :(";
-        else if(selection[4] && (branchArray[branchIndex] === "release"))
-            returnStr += "js-module-v2 is not ready for production.
-It is not available on release branch.
-See https://github.com/altmp/altv-js-module-v2/tree/v1-compatibility for more information.";

         returnStr += "<\/pre>";